 - Pour in chicken broth, tomatoes and rice.
 Bring to a boil.

 - Stir in kale and season with salt and pepper.
-Cover and simmer for 15 minutes, or until vegetables are tender.
+Remove from heat and let sit long enough the kale to kale wilt.

 - Taste and adjust seasonings as needed.

 - Divide into bowls and serve hot.
-Garnish individual bowls with parsley and Parmesan, if desired.
+Garnish individual bowls with fresh minced parsley and grated Parmesan, if desired.